JosepLleal/Research_Buff_Manager/docs/README.md

   <i> Health potion healing League of Legends champion</i>
 </p>

-- **Permanent effects**: unlike temporary effects, permanent effects will always be active as long as the entity remains alive.
+- **Permanent effects**: unlike temporary effects, permanent effects will always be active, however, in some games this type of effect is removed when the entity dies.
+For instance, there are multiple champions in *League of Legends* that have a permanent buff called [*Passive*](https://leagueoflegends.fandom.com/wiki/Passive).

 - **Conditional effects**:

 ## Method used